Grazen0/rv32-emu/README.md

 ## Usage

+Here's an example of how you'd compile and run a single-file program.

 ```bash
 # Compile your code with the RISC-V GNU toolchain
 riscv32-unknown-none-elf-gcc -nostdlib -march=rv32i -mabi=ilp32 -g -o ./hello.elf ./hello.s